huckl3b3rry87/Docs/software/git/index.rst

   cd Documents\workspace\

-5) in the terminal, clone the forked repo that you will be collaberating on:
+5) in the terminal, clone the forked repo that you will be collaborating on:
 ::

   git clone https://github.com/TulgaErsal/PhD